 |Red Candy Apples - ButterYum|

 Since most of the children in our neighborhood have grown too old to trick-or-treat we haven't handed any candy out for the past 4 or 5 years, but the Hubs always reminds me to buy a bag of his favorite peanut butter cups, "just in case".
 So while I was out getting said peanut butter cups, he called to tell me 3 trick-or-treaters had just knocked on our door.
-Not knowing where I stash the granola bars or fruit snacks, he explained the situation to the parents and told them the only thing he had to offer were homemade candy apples.
+Not knowing where I stash the emergency treats, he explained the situation to the parents and told them the only thing he had to offer were homemade candy apples.
 They happily accepted - crisis averted.

 Anyway, this recipe tastes exactly like the candy apples I ate at street fairs when I was a child.
 They're pretty easy to make, but you definitely need a candy thermometer to ensure the sugar reaches the proper temperature.
 Items that are helpful, but not completely necessary are: a silicone sheet pan liner or parchment, and a 1-quart copper sugar pan (or similarly sized heavy-bottom sauce pan).